 In fact, NO need for mozzarella cheese in this recipe.
 But you wont miss it either, the taste is still so good, and your quests will be asking for seconds, or even third helpings, without the guilt!

-Roasted Eggplant Parmigiana will quickly become a favorite dish to serve, even as a side dish, as it compliments all meats and fish.
+Roasted Eggplant Parm will quickly become a favorite dish to serve, even as a side dish, as it compliments all meats and fish.

 Try serving Roasted Eggplant Parm as an appetizer (served in a platter as shown here) or serve it spooned over some toasted crusty Italian bread.